amonraknight/flowchart-executor/README.md

 This project depends on a MySQL database 8.0.23.

-### Message Queue
+### Redis

-This project uses a RabbitMQ as a broker and result backend of Celery tasks.
-Celery adapts to Redis and many MQs.
-Please find "CELERY_" attributes on "\flowchart-executor\aiflowchartserver\aiflowchartserver\settings.py" and setup the links there.
+Both Celery and Channels requires Redis as a broker.
+Please find "CELERY_" attributes and CHANNEL_LAYERS on "\flowchart-executor\aiflowchartserver\aiflowchartserver\settings.py" and setup the links there.

 ### Configurations